dogweather/forkful/content/en/c/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-02-03 17:50:08.776489-07:00
-description: "GDB (GNU Debugger) is the most commonly used debugger for C programming.\
+description: "How to: GDB (GNU Debugger) is the most commonly used debugger for C\
-  \ Here is a brief guide on using GDB to debug a simple C program.
-First, compile\u2026"
+  \ programming.
+Here is a brief guide on using GDB to debug a simple C program.
+First,\u2026"
 lastmod: '2024-03-13T22:45:00.515558-06:00'
 model: gpt-4-0125-preview
 summary: GDB (GNU Debugger) is the most commonly used debugger for C programming.